vojtsek/thesis/chapters/03_chapter.md

 \end{center}
 \end{figure}

 In the figures 3.6, 3.7 and 3.8 are displayed ratios between particular chunk operations.
 The first two shows average values per one chunk (so the join and split times are just for an illustration), sorted in ascending order by the chunk size, the latter shows the summations.
 We can see that portion of time spent with network transfers is relatively small in our case.
+These diagrams were generated using the LibreOffice package\footnote{http://www.libreoffice.org/}
 \begin{figure}[h]
 \begin{center}
 \includegraphics[scale=0.90]{./img/chunks1.png}